HolboxAI/demo-backend/face_detection/README.md

 The `requirements.txt` file contains the following packages:

-- `opencv-python`: For video processing.
+- `openai`: For Embeddings models and LLM.
-- `boto3`: AWS SDK for Python.
+- `PyMuPDF`: For Processing the data of PDF files.
 - `fastapi`: Web framework for building APIs.
 - `uvicorn`: ASGI server for running the FastAPI app.
 - `python-multipart`: To handle file uploads in FastAPI.